 Everyone will notice there are three distinctive flavors in this fabulous dessert: lemon, raspberry, and ginger.
-All of which are surprisingly subtle in this pie version, but they all work very well together.
+All of which is surprisingly subtle in this pie version, but they all work very well together.

-Plus, this dessert is also amazingly light and airy, the unique texture is pure heaven.
+Best of all, this dessert is so amazingly light and airy, its unique velvety texture is pure heaven.
 So don’t be surprised when your guests ask you for a second serving. 🙂

 It’s perfect to serve for festive occasions and gatherings.
 Everyone will rave about it!

 Ingredients For Lemon Raspberry Panna Cotta Cheesecake (your shopping list):

 ginger snap cookies (or use Gluten-Free)

 zest of 1 lemon

 Three Easy Steps To Make This Panna Cotta Cheesecake!

 1. First, make the crust, set the crumbs mixture into a 9-inch or 10-inch springform pan, and this time place it into your freezer for 10 minutes or more to set the crust.
 No Need to bake the crust.